kovacskalirobert/kovacskalirobert/README.md

 ### Hi there 👋

-I'm Robert Kovacs Kali.
 I'm currently sudying to be a Computer Science Engineer.

 <!--